Browse our range of retro, indie and mod clothing, accessories, footwear and gifts, with our easy to use search facility

 In 1958, a group of young men in East London began to adopt a new smooth, stylish, sophisticated new look, heavily influenced by contemporary late fifties French and Italian fashions.
 This was the emergence of the quintessential Mod Suit.
 Italian styled with narrow lapels, tailoring was the key.

-Winklepicker Shoes and Chelsea Boots:
+Winklepicker Shoes and Chelsea Boots

 To finish the Mod Suit look, Winklepicker shoes and later in the sixties, Chelsea Boots were the Mod footwear of choice.